Nepiki/Guides/Jaguar-Bomber-(Watara-Supervision).md

 [Aim High (10)](https://retroachievements.org/achievement/160508)
 _Score 80000 points, just because you can_
 </pre></big>

+Earning 80k points in a single run can be difficult.
+Especially in the early levels, try to focus on the flying enemies, since they are worth 200 points compared to the tanks granted 100 points.
+In later levels, especially level 4, prioritize the enemies that shoot horizontally, as they are worth 3x as much as the basic tank enemies that accompany them.
+In some cases, it may be worth a risky move to earn a few more points, but keep in mind that respawning may take a while and can cause you to lose more points in the long run.

+Enemies
+* Tanks: 100 Points
+* Flying: 200 Points
+* Large Ground Enemies: 300 Points

+Bosses
+* Boss 1: 1000 Points
+* Boss 2: 2000 Points
+* Boss 3: 3000 Points
+* Boss 4: 4000 points

 ## Step 3: 1CC Playthroughs | **Total points: 35**